 But, as Job protested, suffering does not only appear in the context of punishment.
 Job does not accept the argument that suffering indicates sin; indeed, he is certain that he did not sin.
-Job is searching for the causal link to his suffering—based on the presumption that suffering manifests as punishment: ‘I say to God: Do not declare me guilty, but tell me what charges you have against me’ (Job 10:2)—but does not find it.
+Job is searching for the causal link to his suffering—based on the presumption that suffering manifests as punishment: “I say to God: Do not declare me guilty, but tell me what charges you have against me” (Job 10:2 NIV)—but does not find it.
 Job sees the events around him as arbitrary chaos inflicted by God; God causes multiple injuries without visible cause.
-God shows Job an ostensibly illogical and immoral world.
+God shows Job an ostensibly illogical and immoral world (Weiss 1987, 390).
 This approach does not link suffering to sin, but rather contends that suffering is God’s way of testing the righteous (Abraham, Job) and not as punishment for their sins.
 Most portrayals of happiness in the Bible appear as reward for the righteous, while descriptions of suffering appear in the context of punishment or trial—in terms of a causal connection.
-Only few depictions communicate a perception of suffering and happiness as a natural part of life that is not related to the individual’s behaviour.
+Only few depictions communicate a perception of suffering and happiness as a natural part of life that is not related to the individual’s behavior.

+In Ecclesiastes, we are presented with a slightly different approach.
 Ecclesiastes suggests that we rejoice in our lives, be happy, take from the world what it has to offer and not contemplate the nature of God and his motives.
 ‘When I applied my mind to know wisdom and to observe the labor that is done on earth—people getting no sleep day or night—then I saw all that God has done.
 No one can comprehend what goes on under the sun.
 Despite all their efforts to search it out, no one can discover its meaning.
-Even if the wise claim they know, they cannot really comprehend it’ (Eccles.
-8:16-17).
+Even if the wise claim they know, they cannot really comprehend it’ (Eccl 8:16-17 NIV).

-3. Suffering and Happiness in Christianity
+The End of Days and the Promise of Happiness According to Christianity